zyt02/Interactive-Lab-Hub/Lab 3/README.md

 ## Prep for Part 2

 1. What are concrete things that could use improvement in the design of your device?
-For example: wording, timing, anticipation of misunderstandings...
+For example: wording, timing, anticipation of misunderstandings..
+-  In the original design, the players do not have to say “Update scores” to trigger the score update feature.
+When testing this with other users, I noticed two main issues: first, users often spoke in natural but unpredictable ways that the system struggled to parse correctly; second, without an explicit “update” trigger, the assistant sometimes confused score updates with unrelated speech, reducing accuracy and disrupting the game flow.

 2. What are other modes of interaction _beyond speech_ that you might also use to clarify how to interact?
+- In the original version, I hard-coded the users’ names, with a default of three users.
+Rather than relying on static code or voice commands, user interaction could also be achieved through sensor-based or gesture-based input.
+For instance, a camera or motion sensor could automatically detect how many people are in the room, or users could use simple gestures—like raising one, two, or three fingers—to indicate the number of participants.
+However, gesture based design could be slightly more complex consideirng for instance, certain gestures (like nodding, waving, or showing an open palm) can carry different meanings across cultures

 3. Make a new storyboard, diagram and/or script based on these reflections.

 ## Prototype your system